iarxii/iarxii/README.md

 - 👋 Hi, I’m Thabang aka @iarxii
-- 👀 I’m interested in Software Developement, Gaming and Dame Dev, Music, Digital Media Production and I am in love with all things visual art.
+- 👀 I’m interested in ICT, Software Development, Art & Graphic Design, Digital Media Production, a variety of Music and I am a huge gamer.
-- 🌱 I’m currently learning Flutter, React and Node.js.
-In aspire to get into Unreal Engine for my future in the game developement industry.
+- 🌱 I’m highy proficient with Front-End web development & Design.
+I mostly use PHP and MySQL for Back-End and I am currently upskilling myself on the Flutter Framework & Dart programming language, React for UI Design and Node.js.
+I aspire to get into Unreal Engine for as I am highly interested in Game Developement.
-- 💞️ I’m looking to collaborate on an annual project called Project.Adapt where I hope to bring young and talented people to work on developing digital platforms, products and services as well as providing freelance services on various freelance platforms.
+- 💞️ I’m have worked on a number of private and government mobile & web-based projects such as for Panta-Spa, Manzini Car Wash, Cre8tiveHub, GDoHPSApp, Gauteng Premiers Service Excellence Awards, CHBAH Pharmacy Down Referral Information System.
-- 📫 If you are interested in getting in touch with me, you can send me an email (admin@adaptivconcept.co.za) or send me a WhatsApp message (+27 81 811 8095).
+- 📫 I am also a software development freelancer who is always looking for opportunities for applying my skills or improving them.
+If you are interested in getting in touch with me, you can send me an email (admin@adaptivconcept.co.za / thabang.mposula@outlook.com) or send me a WhatsApp message (+27 81 811 8095 / +27 71 269 4232).

 <!---
 iarxii/iarxii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.